 Part of an organ or sac which forms the lining of the peritoneum gets dislodged.
 Hernia occurs when it protrudes out through a hole or a weak point of the abdominal wall.
 Hernias are classified according to their anatomical location.

-Physical examination This actually helps to feel the hernia upon coughing, bending, pushing or lifting.
+Physical examination This actually helps to feel the hernia upon coughing, bending, pushing

 Ultrasound scan With the help of high frequency sound waves, the ultrasound machine produces images of various parts of the body.